larseggert/bcp45bis/draft-eggert-bcp45bis.md

 of the postings by an individual and whether particular postings are an aberration or typical.

+**RW: Should it be possible to appeal the IETF chairs appointment of an SAA individual, i.e., via the same process as below?
+I presume so (like any decision), but would it be helpful for this to be stated?**

 The SAAs are intended to establish a self-moderation function on the community, by the community.
 The IETF Chair therefore should not appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
 If an SAA is selected